agera-edc/DataSpaceConnector/docs/developer/dependency_resolution.md

 the `FooMaintenanceExtension`.
 The fact that `CosmosFooStoreExtension` provides a `FooStore` is declared using the `@Provides` annotation.

+To test such classes, use the appropriate JUnit extension:
+- If only basic dependency injection is needed (unit testing), use the `DependencyInjectionExtension`.
+- If the full EDC runtime should be run (integration testing), use the `EdcExtension`.

 ### Option 2: use `@Requires` to declare dependencies

 In cases where defining a field seems unwieldy or is simply not desirable, we provide another way to dynamically resolve